255kb/stack-on-a-budget/README.md

 * *Free tier*: Completely free for cloud hosted, self hosted version of Gitlab available
 * *Pros*: Use any static website generator, Connect your custom domain(s) and TLS certificates, Shared / Self-hosted CI runners
-* *Limitations*: Shared CI can be delayed some time
+* *Limitations*: page load is sometimes delayed on a Shared CI

 ### **netlify**